Once, twice, at least three times a murderer…

-These acting talents were wonderful casting choices for this storyline for two post-thirties aged characters made the romance more likeable and credible.
+These acting talents were wonderful casting choices for this storyline for two post-thirties aged characters making the romance more likeable and credible.
 This was much better than if these parts had been adapted to be played by two young things which would have made the romance feel more contrived and annoying.

 More time with all of these characters would have given more credibility to those suspected.
 It meant only a few of the characters could be validly seen as true suspects and a few felt like red herrings.
 Johnathan Pryce, however, was a delight in his all too short contribution to the movie as was Freddie Jones as the policeman.
 Both hammed it up perfectly with their eccentric characters.

 However, the star turn must go to Olivia De Havilland, as the Golden Hollywood actress naturally dominated her scenes.
 From the start with her appearance at the funeral to her scenes with Bixby and later with Down she led us – and their characters – on a merry dance, with her portrayal of this old spinster with a past.
-Be it her talking of Ms Waynflete’s relationship with Easterfield to her over concern about Amy her maid.
+Be it her talking of Ms Waynflete’s relationship with Easterfield to her concern about Amy her maid.

 In her scenes, she showed a great range of emotions and vulnerabilities.
 This made her character have more presence than others.
 She made her role one of the most memorable, as she, directly and indirectly, dropped a few clues into her conversation.

-This with the tone in her voice or in her performance with her actions.
+This is with the tone in her voice or in her performance with her actions.
 She also as a professional actress of many years, gave support to the other actors.
 Like Bette Davis, she was a welcome addition to the proceedings of this TV Movie after so many delightful Hollywood roles.